Jett Prescott

-Tyler William Prescott (born October 10, 1989), known professionally as Jett Prescott, is an American independent singer-songwriter, multi-instrumentalist, and entrepreneur.
+Tyler William Prescott (born October 10, 1989), known professionally as Jett Prescott (stylized as j3tt), is an American independent singer-songwriter, multi-instrumentalist, and entrepreneur.
 Music Connection named Jett Prescott second among the top 25 new artists of the year based on their review of his eponymous release, the Jett Prescott EP.
 Jett was recognized as the top solo musician in Los Angeles by worldwide-leading wedding organization The Knot in 2015.
 Since founding PennyFly Entertainment in 2017, the company has been acknowledged as the only record label to achieve placement among Pepperdine University's Top 100 "Most Fundable Companies", having earned placement in both 2020 and 2022.
 Jett has been featured in Rolling Stone as a member of their expert panels.

 Early life and education

 Born and raised in central Pennsylvania, Prescott spent much of his early life focused on academics; specifically computers.
 Jett graduated from Penn State University with a Bachelor's of Science in Cyber Security while teaching himself piano and guitar.